5. Mordor from Lord of the Rings by JRR Tolkien

 Credit: Jorge Jacinto.

 In Ever-after, giant caverns, dramatic cliffs and a desert expanse all stand at the ready for your wedding away.
 This often-overlooked wedding getaway was first popularized by Kim Harrison’s Hollow’s series and it is no surprise it regularly makes the list of top places to have a wedding.
-For starters, located as it is in a parallel dimension, there’s no danger of your uninvited third cousin dropping in on your big day.
+Located as it is in a parallel dimension, there’s no danger of your uninvited third cousin dropping in on your big day.

 Other draws include local demon artisans who can custom craft reality constructs to your specification, ample space with a desert landscape reminiscent of Mars, and a long multicultural history – after the ceremony, guests can visit the relics and ruins from the Elf-Demon war and enjoy the naturally occurring smell of burnt amber.
 Accommodations are available in the central, underground caverns of the Ever-after, where you can find smaller boutiques and mingle with the locals.Guests are cautioned against making deals with the locals, as such interactions may have long term effects on their souls.